fizzaaz/weather-dashboard/README.md

 * HTML
     * Index.html
         * Contains the links to moment.js and bootstrap libraries.
-        * Contains the basic information display on a browser and the basic structure of a application that is featured by jQuery.
+        * Contains the basic information display on a browser and the basic structure of a application that is featured by Javascript and css.
 * CSS Page
     * Styles.css
         * contains styling properties for html elements